Published 12th November 2019, Updated 28th July 2020

-- These can create a much more informal and relaxed atmosphere than that of a board room or auditorium
+- These can create a more informal and relaxed atmosphere than a board room or auditorium set-up

-- Consider how comfortable your seating will be for a long discussion.
-For example, tall chairs or bar stools may be uncomfortable for sitting, especially for shorter people.
+- Consider how comfortable your seats will be for a lengthy discussion.
+Tall chairs or bar stools may be uncomfortable, especially for shorter people.

 - Some people might need special accommodations for seating if they have chronic physical disabilities or an injury.

-- For further reading on how to help make your event welcoming, check out the page on “Community Health”.
+- For further reading on how to make your event welcoming, check out the page “Community Health”.